Maria Bueno: Tennis career

 Bueno was born in São Paulo.
 Her father, a businessman, was a keen club tennis player.
 Her elder brother Pedro was also a tennis player.
 She began playing tennis aged six at the Clube de Regatas Tiete in São Paulo and, without having received any formal training, won her first tournament at age 12.
 She was 15 when she won her country's women's singles championship.
 She first went abroad in 1957 at age 17 and won the Orange Bowl juniors tournament in Florida, USA.

 Joining the international circuit in 1958, Bueno won the singles title at the Italian Championships.
 (Note: Bueno won the Italian Championships again in 1961 and 1965 to become the second three-time winner of the tournament after Margaret Smith.)
 The same year she gained the first of her Grand Slam titles, winning the women's doubles at Wimbledon with Althea Gibson.
 The following year, Bueno won her first singles title at Wimbledon, defeating Darlene Hard in the final.
 She also won the singles title at the U.S. Championships after a straight-sets victory in the final against Christine Truman, earning the World No. 1 ranking for 1959 and the Associated Press Female Athlete of the Year award.
 Bueno was the first non-North-American woman to win both Wimbledon and the U.S. Championships in the same calendar year.
-In her native Brazil, she returned as a national heroine, honored by the country's president and given a ticker-tape parade on the streets of São Paulo.
+In her native Brazil, she returned as a national heroine, honoured by the country's president and given a ticker-tape parade on the streets of São Paulo.

 According to Lance Tingay of the Daily Telegraph and the Daily Mail and Bud Collins, Bueno was ranked in the world top ten from 1958 through 1960 and from 1962 through 1968, reaching a career high of World No. 1 in those rankings in 1959 and 1960.
 The International Tennis Hall of Fame also lists her as the top ranked player in 1964 (after losing the final at the French Championships and winning both Wimbledon and the U.S. Championships) and 1966.

 Bueno won the singles title at Wimbledon three times and at the U.S. Championships four times.
 She was a singles finalist at the Australian Championships and the French Championships, losing both finals to Margaret Smith.
 Bueno reached at least the quarterfinals in each of the first 26 Grand Slam singles tournaments she played.
 This streak ended at Wimbledon in 1967 when she lost in the fourth round because of an arm injury.

 As a doubles player, Bueno won twelve Grand Slam championships with six different partners.
-In 1960, she became the first woman to win the women's doubles title at all four Grand Slam tournaments in the same calendar year, partnered with Christine Truman at the Australian Championships and Hard at the French Championships, Wimbledon, and the U.S. Championships.
+In 1960, she became the first woman to win the women's doubles title at all four Grand Slam tournaments in the same calendar year, partnered with Christine Truman at the Australian Championships and Hard at the French Championships, Wimbledon and the U.S. Championships.